 To start off, First, clean, wash and make cuts on the chicken using a sharp knife. (photo 1)

-For the 1st marination of chicken, we need – Ginger garlic paste, Kashmiri red chili powder, lemon juice and salt.
-In a bowl, all these 5 ingredients and mix well. (photo 2 and 3)
+For the 1st marination process, we need – Ginger garlic paste, Kashmiri red chili powder, lemon juice and salt.
+In a large bowl, whisk all these 5 ingredients and mix well. (photo 2 and 3)

 Add chicken and mix it very well in the marinade, then, cover the bowl with a plastic cover and leave it for 45-1 hour under refrigeration. (photo 4)

-Coming to the second marination, we need – Roasted cumin powder, ginger paste and garlic paste, Kashmiri red chili powder, Garam masala powder, Thick or hung yogurt (curd), black salt and Mustard oil.
+Coming to the second marination of chicken, we need – Roasted cumin powder, ginger paste and garlic paste, Kashmiri red chili powder, Coriander Powder, Garam masala powder, thick or hung yogurt (curd), black salt and pepper powder, Mustard oil.

 In another bowl, add all the ingredients of a second marination and mix it very well. (photo 5 and 6)